yonailo/spectrum-brisca/README.md

 Note that playing the highest card is not mandatory, neither playing the same suit.

 The game ends when there are no more cards in the stock and all hand's cards have been played.
-A draw can be achieved with 60 points only.
+In a one vs one game, a draw can only be achieved with 60 points.

 # Repository file structure